otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The Prekey Server expects to only receive messages on the same network authenticated clients use to exchange messages.
-This means that a message received should be from the same network the publisher is believed to be authenticated to.
+This means that a message received should be from the same network the publisher is believed to have been authenticated to.

+Although this specification defines an specific behavior from the Prekey Server (e.g., by specifying that prekey messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is unstrusted.
+It must be taken into account that a misbehavior from the Prekey Server can potentially affect the security of the whole OTRv4 protocol.
+For this reason, verifications must be performed by clients as well, even though the Prekey Server should be expected to perform them.

-Note that prekey submissions to the untrusted Prekey Server have to be authenticated.
+Note that prekey messages submissions to the untrusted Prekey Server have to be authenticated.
 If they are not authenticated, then malicious users can perform denial-of-service attacks.
 To preserve the deniability of the overall OTRv4 protocol, prekeys messages should never be digitally signed.
 The best approach